gtamilse/ansible-lab/TECHDEV-4500-lab-guide-yogiv1.0.md

 - blah

 ### 1.1.1 Ansible installation
 - The following are the steps to install Ansible in an ubuntu environment.
+This is for reference.
 You are not required to do this excercise.
 	- `$ sudo apt-get update`
 	- `$ sudo apt-get install software-properties-common`
 	- `$ sudo apt-add-repository ppa:ansible/ansible`